-In honor of Deaf Awareness Month, we’re offering some ways that local government professionals can help their deaf residents and community.
+In honor of Deaf Awareness Month, we’re offering some resources for local government professionals to help their Deaf residents and community.

 (from the Deaf-Hearing Communication Centre)

 - Face the person and make eye contact when speaking.

 - Every individual has their preference.
 Be sure to ask the Deaf or hard of hearing person for ways to improve communication.

 - Do not yell or talk loudly and do not mumble.

 - Do not over emphasize your facial expressions or lip movements as this can reduce communication.

 - If the person prefers to use speech-reading, speak normally and avoid speaking too slow or too fast.

 - If you use written communication, make sure you are understood.